Doctor of Physiotherapy (DPT)

 How to Apply

-Applications for the May 2020 DPT program (the next available intake) will open on May 1, 2019 and close on August 2, 2019.
-Interviews (by Skype) will be conducted in early September 2019 and successful applicants will be notified in October 2019.
+Applications for the May 2022 DPT program (the next available intake) open in May 2021 and close on August 2, 2021.
+Interviews (by Zoom) will be conducted in early September 2021 and successful applicants will be notified in October 2021.

 To receive a reminder of when applications open, please complete the form at Contact Us (if you have not contacted us before).
 Go to our application page for the online application and list of documents required.